Sample · Decode+

 • If you are starting atomoxetine for ADHD — your CYP2D6 result may affect how quickly you metabolize this medication.

-• Bring this report to your next psychiatric appointment — these results stay relevant across your lifetime, even as medications change.
+• Bring these results to your next psychiatric appointment — they stay relevant across your lifetime, even as medications change.

 Based on CPIC clinical guidelines.
 This does not replace professional medical advice.